DanielVallejo90/DanielVallejo90/README.md

 I'm doing a full stack bootcam 💻

-I have some hobbies: playing video games🎮, paddle 🥎 and the football ⚽
+I have some hobbies: playing video games🎮, paddle 🥎 and football ⚽

 You can find me at: